architiiit/Acoustic-Source-Localization/README.md

 ## Contact
-For any inquiries or feedback, please contact [architvashist4728@gmail.com].
+For any inquiries or feedback, please contact `architvashist4728@gmail.com`.

 ## Note
-This project is developed as part of my honours thesis at [IIIT KOTTAYAM].
+This project is developed as part of my honours thesis at IIIT KOTTAYAM.